Feyerabend/ABC80/README.md

 the step to a compact all-in-one computer for the expanding hobby/home computer market.
 Previously there were mainly boards sold you could solder on the components yourself, add cards, peripherals, tape recorders, printers, disc drive units, screens etc. that required much more skill than plugging in a power cable.
-The machines had BASIC in ROM.
+The new generation of machines had burnt in BASIC in ROM.
 When started there would respond instantly with a prompt, ready for programming.
 Quite a difference from just a few years earlier.

-Another observation is that the field of both innovation and diversity is widespread during these years.
+Another observation is that the field of both innovation and diversity is widespread during these "early" years.
 Each system had its own dependencies, its own configuration, its own programming language.
-Yes, there were standards and de facto standards such as Centronics parallel port, some wiring of RS-232, the IBM 8" floppy disc, CP/M or even the older S-100 bus.
+Yes, there were standards and de facto standards such as Centronics parallel port, some wiring of RS-232, the IBM 8" floppy disc, CP/M or even some tracking the older S-100 bus.
 But they did not kill the other systems.
 Rather, they cooperated.
 But poorly.
 Maybe too poor were the connections.
 But that was about to change.
 With such climbing staggering diversity, the equilibrium of standards were needed even more.